Women in Sports >> Breaking Barriers

 What’s holding you back?

-Barriers for women in running and other sports exist on many levels.
+Barriers for women in running and other sports still exist on many levels.
 Often these are external, such as a lack of options for girls in athletic programs, sexual harassment, or safety issues, like running alone.
 And many barriers for female athletes are internal or have been internalized.
 Have you ever felt that you had the wrong body for sports?
 Too skinny, too heavy, too weak, too slow?
 Did you shy away from sports because you felt like it wasn’t feminine?

-Some of these issues affect men and others are more specific to female athletes.
+Some of these issues affect men and others are more specific to women-athletes.
 It’s tough to get motivated to get sweaty if your head is full of voices telling you why you can’t or shouldn’t do it.
 We feel your pain.
 But the sooner you start, the faster you’ll outrun your critics.